 Procedures or therapies that are not widely accepted in normal medical practice are typically not eligible for coverage.

-The treatment of certain IRDAI-specified chronic ailments such as asthma, bronchitis, epilepsy, influenza, hypertension, arthritis, diabetes, etc., are not eligible for coverage.
+The treatment of certain IRDAI-specified chronic ailments, such as asthma, bronchitis, epilepsy, influenza, hypertension, arthritis, diabetes, etc., is not eligible for coverage.

 Did You Know?
-Domiciliary treatment offers cost-effective alternatives to traditional hospitalization.
+Domiciliary treatment offers cost-effective alternatives to traditional hospitalisation.
 It promotes individualised care, matching your changing healthcare needs.

 Benefits Under Domiciliary Treatment Cover In India

-Domiciliary care is often more economical than traditional hospitalization, reducing the financial burden on you as a policyholder.
+Domiciliary care is often more economical than traditional hospitalisation, reducing the financial burden on you as a policyholder.

 Patients receive treatment in the familiar environment of their home, which, in turn, enhances their overall well-being while reducing the stress of hospital-based treatments.